etuecke/cs50finalproject/DESIGN.md

 ### Initial Databasing
 All of the data from this project draws from the movies.db database, containing information on the movies themselves, the directors, the stars, the ratings for the movies, etc. In addition, we set up several more tables in this database that are continuously updated and modified as the user interacts with our website.
 See the description of these tables below:
 1. homepageMovies
-    - Fields: movie_title (text), user_id (integer), type (text)
+    - Fields: movie_title (text), user_id (integer), type (text).
-    - This data table is used to populate the homepage information that displays the user's to-watch list and the movies that the user has already watched
+    - This data table is used to populate the homepage information that displays the user's to-watch list and the movies that the user has already watched.
     - This table is populated when the user uses the "search" function to search up a movie or series of movies.
 On the search results page (searched.html), the user can choose to add movies to their watch list or to the list of movies they have already watched.
 Doing so will store that information in the homepageMovies table.
     - The 'movie_title' field is set to whatever movie the user selected, the 'user_id' field is the id for the current session, and the 'type' field is set either to "toWatch" or "haveWatched."
 This "toWatch" or "haveWatched" determines where the movie is displayed on the home page, which accesses the data in this table.
 2. quizTempData: